 Aside from aesthetics and the overall attraction of high ceilings, there’s also scientific data that shows high ceilings stimulate the brain and encourage creative thinking.

-In 2007, according to website Science Daily, research conducted by Joan Meyers-Levy, Professor of Marketing at the University of Minnesota, and Rui (Juliet) Zhu, Assistant Professor of Marketing at the University of British Columbia’s Sauder School of Business, showed that the way people think and act is affected by ceiling height.
+In 2007, according to the website Science Daily, research conducted by Joan Meyers-Levy, Professor of Marketing at the University of Minnesota, and Rui (Juliet) Zhu, Assistant Professor of Marketing at the University of British Columbia’s Sauder School of Business, showed that the way people think and act is affected by ceiling height.
 In the study, ceiling heights were modified to test how participants responded.
 The results revealed that volunteers placed in rooms with ceiling heights of 10 feet completed anagrams more freely, creatively, and faster than those confined to rooms with lower ceilings.

-In a more recent international study conducted at the University of Toronto-Scarborough and reported by the website Co.
-Design, findings indicate that high ceilings are tied to a psychological sense of freedom: “a tall room triggers our tendencies toward spatial exploration.”
+In a more recent international study conducted at the University of Toronto-Scarborough and reported by the website Fast Company, findings indicate that high ceilings are tied to a psychological sense of freedom: “a tall room triggers our tendencies toward spatial exploration.”
 The study builds on the earlier research by Meyers-Levy and Zhu that high ceilings encourage creative thinking and may explain why people choose homes that are airy and breezy.

 While changes and trends in ceilings are bound to come, there is no reason to hold back on installing 9-foot ceilings in the next new home you build.
 They’re interesting, eye-catching, and versatile, and they give you that sense of space, air, and light.